-Daou Vineyards now produce some of the most celebrated Bordeaux blends (98% of the vineyard is planted to Bordeaux varieties, the lion’s share of that being Cabernets Sauvignon and Franc) in the region.
+Daou Vineyards now produces some of the most celebrated Bordeaux blends in the region (98% of the vineyard is planted to Bordeaux varieties, the lion’s share of that being Cabernets Sauvignon and Franc).
 Such is their reputation that the Patrimony Cabernet Sauvignon was launched in London’s luxury department store Harrods in November for £300 a bottle.
 Indeed, they are credited with pioneering Paso’s shift away from Rhône grapes and Zinfandel.
 In all, there are 20 wines, from the flagship Cabernet blends to Sauvignon Blanc, Pinot Noir and a rosé which is a top seller in the US.
 The best wines are made with a yeast strain they isolated (and which is now sold in 35 countries).
 The vineyards are extremely low-yield, made even more so by the fact that they vinify only free-run juice – there is no pressed wine in the blends.

-A remarkable thing about the Daou Vineyards is their age: most are no more than eight years old, and the early vintages (the 2005 is the first) were made from vines in their third leaf.
+A remarkable thing about the Daou vineyards is their age: most are no more than eight years old, and the early vintages (the 2005 is the first) were made from vines in their third leaf.
 “I was blown away by the quality,” Daou says now.
-Others were equally impressed: Robert Parker gave 96 points to one of their first estate wines, the 2010 Soul of a Lion (the name is a reference to his father’s indomitable spirit).
+Others were equally impressed: Robert Parker gave 96 points to one of their first estate wines, the 2010 Soul of a Lion (the name is a reference to Joseph’s indomitable spirit).

 When Daou told his family he was going to sell his shares in Daou Systems and buy a vineyard they were horrified.
 “They said: ‘You’re a successful engineer, an executive, and you want to become a farmer?’”
 Despite, or because of the formidable challenges the family has faced, he brims with confidence (he named a mountain for himself, after all).
 “When we started our vineyards, we bet everything on a dream – the belief that we can make wines that rival the best in the world.
 We were willing to risk it all to pursue our passion.”